dec/delphi-ollama/README.md

 is almost complete: may some possible minor missing things can exists, but, probably right now is quite usable.

+* **List local models:** The "List local models" feature is implemented but only returns the models names.

 Is the library well documented?
 -------------------------------